We may receive compensation when you click on links to products from our partners.

 1. Overlooking Glaring Grammatical Errors

 A resume is one document that absolutely needs to be grammatically perfect.
-Any punctuation blunder, spelling error, or similar typo can be a disqualifier for hiring managers and employers, regardless of anything else in your resume.
-Thankfully, there is software out there that will check your grammar for you.
-You can ask a trusted friend to proofread the document for you too.
+Any punctuation blunder, spelling error, or similar typo can be a disqualifier for hiring managers and employers, regardless of anything else in

 2. Including Made-Up Information